 With cannabis, each strain has a unique blend of chemical components.
 But even with the same strain, there can be a big variation in the natural chemicals present in the cannabis plant.
 Depending on what blend of cannabis’ chemicals you are consuming, it might affect you in different ways and you might experience different therapeutic benefits.

 While you may have heard that terpenes and cannabinoids are wholly responsible for these perceptual and medicinal factors—flavonoids can also play a role in creating these differing effects.
-So, it just could be the part of the experience you enjoy in your favorite strain is coming from the flavonoids.
+So, it just may be that part of the experience you enjoy in your favorite strain is coming from the flavonoids.

 How Flavonoids Interact With Other Chemicals in Cannabis